sokcoleg/olist-data-pipeline/README.md

 * [Customer distribution by city](sql/customer_distribution_by_city.sql)
 * [Top product categories by revenue](sql/top_product_categories_by_revenue.sql)

+---

-## Example Query Result
+## 📸 Example Query Result

-Belown is an example of a query executed in Amazon Athena:
+Below is an example of a query executed in Amazon Athena:

 ![Query Result](docs/query_result.png)

 ---

-##  Key Learnings
+## 🚀 Key Learnings

 * Built a layered data architecture (raw → curated → analytics)
-* Implemented a star schema using CTAS in Athena
+* Designed and implemented a star schema
-* Applied data modeling concepts such as grain definition
+* Defined and applied data grain correctly
-* Used JOIN strategies (INNER vs LEFT)
+* Implemented ETL pipelines using AWS Glue
+* Used partitioning to optimize query performance
-* Created business-oriented analytical queries
+* Applied SQL for business-oriented analytics
+* Understood differences between INNER JOIN and LEFT JOIN in practice